-Free online training for healthcare professionalsPosted: Thursday 01 February 2018 at 10:14
+Free online training for healthcare professionalsPosted: Thursday 01 February 2018

 The Macular Society has launched a free online training package to help healthcare professionals develop a greater understanding of macular degeneration.

 We have teamed up with learning specialist Perceptive to create the training courses, which aim to provide a comprehensive guide to central vision loss and how to manage it.

 The training has received full Continuing Professional Development (CPD) and Certificate in Education & Training (CET) accreditation.
 Each course is divided into a selection of modules, each ending with a multiple-choice test.
 A range of supporting video content will help professionals provide the best possible care to people with macular conditions.